-We are proud to have six Freightliner tractors dedicated to honoring military veterans in the Schneider fleet.Watch the video
+We are proud to have seven Freightliner tractors dedicated to honoring military veterans in the Schneider fleet.Watch the video

 The Ride of Pride program originated in 2001, when Ed Keeter, a shift manager and U.S. veteran at Freightliner’s manufacturing plant in Cleveland, NC, proposed the project as a way to honor military veterans.
 Initially the idea was to decorate a Freightliner truck and drive it to the local veterans’ hospital for a visit.
 However, Freightliner's employees embraced the idea wholeheartedly that it quickly became part of a national effort and includes participating in the annual Ride for Freedom, a procession through Washington, D.C. each Memorial Day.

-Schneider has a fleet of six Ride of Pride tractors, including the only Canadian military-themed unit ever produced.
+Schneider has a fleet of nine Ride of Pride tractors, including the two only Canadian military-themed unit ever produced.

 The 2013 Schneider Ride of Pride truck, a Freightliner Cascadia™, has a fully customized patriotic decal scheme, including the American flag, the Bald Eagle, military camouflage, the POW/MIA logo and the words “Those who serve deserve honor, respect, thanks” prominently displayed on the orange Schneider cab.